petebachant/Nortek-Python/README.md

 PdCommPy
 ========

-A Python wrapper for Nortek's PdCommATL -- still in its fledgling stages.
+A Python wrapper for Nortek's PdCommATL COM library.

 Installation